fbpx

 For example: ‘I don’t have enough space to file my paperwork properly.’

-Feeling incapable, out of control and stuck is the consequence, and making any changes to the unsatisfying situation seems impossible.
+The consequence is feeling incapable, out of control, and stuck, and making any changes to the unsatisfying situation seems impossible.

 It just seems like that that’s the way things are and that there is nothing we can do about it.